-Scottsdale Injury Lawyers Hired to Represent Arizona Family Injured in California Car Accident
+Scottsdale Lawyers Represent AZ Family Injured in CA Car Accident

 Scottsdale Injury Lawyers was recently hired to represent an Arizona family that was injured in a car accident while travelling to California.
 The family resides in Scottsdale, Arizona.
 The family selected Scottsdale Injury Lawyers because lead trial counsel, Tony Piccuta, is licensed to practice there and regularly handles cases in California.
 This is in addition to Arizona where the firm has most of its cases.

 In March of 2019, the family took a trip to Southern California.
 As they were travelling on Interstate 10, they exited in Palm Springs.
 Upon taking the off-ramp exit, they came to a stop at a traffic light.
 They were stopped momentarily.
 Without warning they were rear-ended at a moderate to high rate of speed.
 The family was unable to brace for the impact.
 They were thrust backward and forward due to the forces caused in the crash.